Nitwel/Immersive-Home/README.md

 .
-├── addons             (All installed Godot Addons are saved here) ├── assets             (Files like logos or assets that are shared across scenes) ├── content            (Main files of the project)/
+├── addons             (All installed Godot Addons are saved here) ├── assets             (Files like logos or assets that are shared across scenes) ├── content/           (Main files of the project)
-│   ├── entities       (Entities that can be placed into the room) │   └── ui             (User Interface Scenes and related files) └── lib                (Code that is global or shared across scenes)/
+│   ├── entities       (Entities that can be placed into the room) │   └── ui             (User Interface Scenes and related files) └── lib/               (Code that is global or shared across scenes)
     ├── globals        (Globally running scripts)
     └── home_adapters  (Code allowing control smart home entities)
 ```